SchapiroLabor/mcmicro-celesta/README.md

 - implemented CLI input options as a list
 - Checking if mandatory inputs were provided
 - Changing columns of image_data provided to fit requirements for CELESTA
-- If optional vector inputs are not given, a custom vector is created that consists of only `1`
+- If optional vector inputs are not given, a custom vector is created that consists of only 1s
 - Checking if folder output and a title were provided
 - Surpressing the default `save_result` output from `AssignCells()`
 - Creating the desired CSV output by getting `final_cell_tyoe_assignment`, `coords`and `marker_exp_prob` from the `CelestaObj`

 ### How to use CELESTA_CLI

-- `-i` `--image_data` which should provide the path to the quantification output as a .csv (e.g. after running MCMICRO).
+- `-i`/`--image_data` which should provide the path to the quantification output as a .csv (e.g. after running MCMICRO).
 The file should include marker intensities, CellID and X/Y columns.
 This input is mandatory.
 - `-s`/`--signature` which shoould provide the path to the signature matrix for cell type definition (also known as prior marker info) as a .csv file.
 Description found here [CELESTA](https://github.com/plevritis-lab/CELESTA).
 This input is mandatory.
 - `--anchor_high` which should provide the path to a 1 row .csv file (i.e. a vector) to define high thresholds for anchor cell identification.
 Examples can be found [here](https://github.com/plevritis-lab/CELESTA/tree/main/data).
 This input is mandatory.
 - `--index_high`which should provide the path to a 1 row .csv file (i.e. a vector) to define high thresholds for index cell identification during iteration.
 Examples can be found [here](https://github.com/plevritis-lab/CELESTA/tree/main/data).
 This input is mandatory.